Matth-py/alx-system_engineering-devops/0x00-shell_basics/README.md

 Adding a new script that change working directory to user's home directory

 New script for displaying directory contents in a long format

+A script to display current directory contents, including hidden files (starting with .) using long format